TwentyFourMinutes/Venflow/docs/docfx/guides/advanced/enums.md

     }
 }
 ```
 > [!NOTE]
+> It is enough to map your PostgreSQL enum once in an assembly.
+However, if you prefer, you can also configure it multiple times.

+> [!NOTE]
 > By default the name of the enum within C# will be converted to a lower-cased `_` separated name.
 That means `FooBaz` would be converted to `foo_baz`.
 If you want to override any of the naming behaviours you can pass a valid value to the `name`/`npgsqlNameTranslator` parameters.